-A digital wallet is a tool built on blockchain technology, that serves as both your identity and the mechanism to sign and store the digital artworks that you create and sell.
+A digital wallet is an application built on blockchain technology that serves as your identity and the mechanism to sign and store the digital artworks you create and sell.

-How Digital Wallets work on MakersPlace
+How Do Digital Wallets Work on MakersPlace?

-Using a Personal Digital Wallet
+Using a Personal Digital Wallet (Non-Custodial)

-How To Set Up Your Personal Wallet
+How To Set Up Your Non-Custodial Wallet

 IMPORTANT: Please follow these best practices when using a personal wallet.
 Artists have lost access to all of their artworks for not following these best practices.

-If you don’t currently own a digital wallet, we recommend MetaMask.
+If you don’t own a digital Ethereum-compatible wallet, we recommend MetaMask.

-Your Private Key:
+Your Private Key

-This private key acts as a recovery phrase in case you lose your password or are locked out of your wallet for any reason.
-It is imperative that you store this key in a safe and secure place, if you lose it, you will lose access to all the contents of your wallet forever.
+This private key acts as a recovery phrase if you lose your password or are locked out of your wallet for any reason.
+You must store this key in a safe and secure place.
+If you lose it, you will lose access to your wallet’s contents forever.

 - Go to your Account Settings page: https://makersplace.com/profile/

-- Click on Connect your Personal Wallet
+- Click on Approve Your Digital Wallet

 3. Connect your Digital Wallet